Wondering if this event is right for you?

-The Gales is not a beginner event.
-It is not an elitist event, but we want participants to have FUN.
-We want you to have the best experience possible.
+The Gales is not a beginner event, but it’s suitable for a wide range of improver/intermediate and advanced paddlers.
+Above all, we want participants to have fun.
 If you are not sure, we prefer to offer self-assessment criteria to help you reach your own decision.
 We have three categories of questions to allow you to self-assess.

 Attitudinal Assessment